 The attorneys at Joslyn Law Firm created this OVI Glossary as a quick reference guide showing the terms and phrases frequently used in OVI cases.

-If you were arrested for alleged drunk driving in Columbus, Ohio, or the surrounding areas of central Ohio, you should seek out the services of an experienced criminal defense attorney.
-The attorneys at Joslyn Law Firm fight to get the most favorable outcome to OVI cases for clients in Columbus and surrounding areas in Franklin County, Delaware County, Licking County, Fairfield County, Pickaway County, and Madison County.
+If you were arrested for alleged drunk driving in Cincinnati, Ohio, or the surrounding areas of central Ohio, you should seek out the services of an experienced criminal defense attorney.
+The attorneys at Joslyn Law Firm fight to get the most favorable outcome to OVI cases for clients in Cincinnati and surrounding areas in Hamilton County, Butler County, Franklin County, Clinton County, Clermont County, and Greene County.

 Here are some of the most common abbreviations used in an OVI case in Ohio: